bgrotegut21/dropdownMenu/README.md

 ## Styles

-Dropdown buttons can be customized to a style that matches your navigation using the stylesheet it works exactly like normal css but for the button, however youst must use the change hover color function to change its color.
+Dropdown buttons can be customized to a style that matches your navigation using the stylesheet it works exactly like normal css but for the button, however you must use the changeHover function to change its color.

 ```js
 const newStyles = {